Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

 #### Teams A and B

 - Submit the practical assignment from the previous week
-- Take the course wellness survey (two minutes) and the weekly technical quiz (eight minutes)
+- Take the course wellness survey (two minutes) and the weekly technical assessment (eight minutes)
+- Must complete both the wellness survey and the weekly technical assessment before 5 pm on Friday
 - Join the live coding session through the provided YouTube Live link
 - Answer all of the interactive questions that the instructor poses through YouTube Live